Creep-resistant-steels:

 SOLUTIONS with Effective, Practical Advice

-Creep-resistant-steels are those providing useful properties at service temperatures exceeding those admitted for carbon steels.
+Creep-resistant-steels are those providing useful properties even at elevated service temperatures.

-According to the American Society of Mechanical Engineers (ASME) Boiler and Pressure Vessel Code, normal carbon steels are considered suitable for service at temperatures not exceeding 345 0C (650 0F).
+According to the American Society of Mechanical Engineers (ASME) Boiler and Pressure Vessel Code, normal carbon steels are suitable for service at temperatures not exceeding 345 °C (650 °F).

 At this maximum temperature, per the above Code, the maximum safe design stress shall not exceed 25% of the minimum specified Ultimate Tensile Strength of the steel selected.